oligo2021/oligo2021.github.io/call-for-papers.md

 ### Submission

 Interested researchers and Ph.D. students are cordially invited to submit papers to be considered for the programme.
-Papers should be submitted electronically to [oligoworkshop2021@gmail.com](mailto:) by February 15, 2021.
-Authors of accepted papers will be notified by mid February.
+Papers should be submitted electronically **to [oligoworkshop2021@gmail.com](mailto:oligoworkshop2021@gmail.com)** by **March 15, 2021**.
+Authors of accepted papers can expect to be notified by end-of-March.

 ### PDF Download